Youth In Office 2018

 For several years Big Brothers Big Sisters of Canada and Boys and Girls Clubs of Canada have worked together to bring young people from across the country to Parliament Hill to meet their elected officials and engage with politics.

-Youth representatives will form two mock parliamentary committees.
-With twelve members and a chair, each committee will study their own issue—the first will focus on youth employment, the second on youth mental health.
+Youth representatives formed two mock parliamentary committees.
+With twelve members and a chair, each committee studied their own issue—the first will focus on youth employment, the second on youth mental health.

 Youth Employment and Mental Health